Anonymous LLCs in Texas

 Examples of ill-advised anonymity strategies

 2. John Doe owns 100% of an anonymous LLC formed in another state (i.e., Wyoming).
-John uses the WY LLC to do business in another state (i.e., Texas).
-Doing business outside of Wyoming would require John to register the WY LLC in the state where it does business as a “foreign LLC.”
-In most states (including Texas), the Application to Register Foreign LLC will require the disclosure of the name and address of the governing person.
-As such, using an anonymous foreign LLC outside of the state of formation is not viable.
-We see this ill-advised strategy recommended all the time.
+John uses the WY LLC to do business in another state like Texas.
+Doing business outside of Wyoming would require John to register the WY LLC as a "foreign LLC" in the state(s) where it does business.
+In most states (including Texas), the Application to Register Foreign LLC will require the disclosure of the name and address of the governing person(s).
+As such, using an anonymous foreign LLC outside of the state of formation is not a viable anonymity strategy.
 There are serious ramifications for failing to register a foreign LLC that does business in Texas.

 3. John, Jane, and Jack Doe own an LLC 1/3rd each.
 Rather than list each member in the Certificate of Formation, they opt to be manager-managed (i.e., governed by one or more managers) and list Jack as the sole manager.
-This will effectively keep John and Jack’s identity out of the initial formation paperwork, but will cede 100% control of the business to Jack, which may not be desirable and will still require disclosure of the names and addresses of each member in the future annual reports.
+This will effectively keep John and Jack’s identity out of the initial formation paperwork but will cede 100% control of the business to Jack, which may not be desirable and will still require disclosure of the names and addresses of each member in future annual reports.

 Zachary Copp, Esq.